apptentive/apptentive-titanium/README.md

-#Apptentive module for Titanium
+# Apptentive Titanium Module

 The Apptentive Titanium module allows you to add a quick and easy in-app-feedback mechanism to your Titanium applications.
 Feedback is sent to the Apptentive web service.

+## Install Guide

+The following steps will lead you through installing Apptentive into your application through the Titanium development environment.
+This guide assumes your app has been implemented through Titanium already.

+### Get the Apptentive Module

+There are a couple of ways you can get the Apptentive Titanium Module.

-##Available on the Appcelerator Marketplace
+#### Appcelerator Marketplace

 [![Appcelerator logo](etc/screenshots/appcelerator_logo.png?raw=true "Appcelerator Marketplace")](https://marketplace.appcelerator.com/apps/6222?19103220)

-The Apptentive Titanium module is [available on the Appcelerator Open Mobile Marketplate](https://marketplace.appcelerator.com/apps/6222?1766037170).
+The Apptentive Titanium module is available on the [Appcelerator Open Mobile Marketplate](https://marketplace.appcelerator.com/apps/6222?1766037170).

-##Available on Github as a packaged module
+#### GitHub

-A packaged version of the Apptentive module can be found under the [Release](https://github.com/apptentive/apptentive-titanium/releases) tab of this repository.
+A packaged version of the Apptentive module can be found under the [Release tab](https://github.com/apptentive/apptentive-titanium/releases) of this repository.

 The packaged module is released as a .zip file:

     com.apptentive.titanium-iphone-1.0.zip

-###Installing the packaged Apptentive module
+### Setup the Apptentive Module

 The Apptentive module package (above) should be unzipped into your Titanium directory:

     > unzip -u -o com.apptentive.titanium-iphone-1.0.zip -d ~/Library/Application\ Support/Titanium/

-**NOTE**: Your Titanium SDK may be installed under `/Library` rather than `~/Library`.
+Note: Your Titanium SDK may be installed under `/Library` rather than `~/Library`.
 Adjust these commands accordingly.

 Then, in your Titanium app, edit the `tiapp.xml` file.
 Add the following near the end of the file: